 No one has better mastered the art of mindfulness than cats.

-Kids and animals in general are pros at living in the present moment, not worrying about what’s next to the point that they ruin the now.
+Kids and animals are pros at living in the present moment.
+They’re not worried about what’s next to the point that they ruin the now.

 This is from the book I’m currently reading, and loving.
 I’m all about spontaneity, joy, and feelings of lightness.